State profile · NE · CMS + NAIC

 The verdict

-Marketplace insurers in Nebraska deny 16.9% of claims — below the 21% national average, the 19th-highest of 31 states, and drivers pay an average $980 a year for auto cover, less than the $1191 national average.
+Marketplace insurers in Nebraska deny 21.8% of claims - near the 20% national average, the 11th-highest of 30 states, and drivers pay an average $980 a year for auto cover, less than the $1191 national average (the 37th-most-expensive of 51 states).

 avg claims denied